ctrees/drpfeature/docs/source/help-krib-tutorial.rst

 #.
 Install drp-provision via drp-quickstart_ in the drpfeature-test-macosx_ configuration
 #.
 Configure drpfeature-test-vbox_ (virtual box)
 #.
 Start drp-provision (see note below)
 #.
-Browse to RackN-Portal_ at https://192.168.88.9:8092 and login with your RackN user (rocketskates r0cketsk8ts is default but you cannot get to krib)
+Browse to RackN-Portal_ at https://192.168.88.9:8092
+    #.
+Login with your RackN user (rocketskates r0cketsk8ts is default but you cannot get to krib)
+    #.
+Add the local endpoint 192.168.88.9:8092 to your Endpoints
+        #.
+Top Left (hamburger icon)
+        #.
+Under "ADD ENDPOINT" type in "192.168.88.9:8092" click Add
+    #.
+Navigate to ENDPOINT by clicking on "192.168.88.9:8092"
+    #.
+Click in gray view area to get rid of RackN-Portal overlay ??
+UX ??
 #.
 Browse to RackN-Portal_ endpoint at https://192.168.88.9:8092
     #.
 Browse to Subnets_
         #.
 Add the subnet "en0 192.168.88.9/24" (guessed by dr